Cavis Wirecath® pressure guide wire

 FFR, iFR, and Pd/Pa showed a similar performance when compared with PET imaging-derived blood flow (7).

-Additional videos regarding the class effect among resting indices:
+Videos regarding the class effect among resting indices:

 Johnson NP. et al. Continuum of Vasodilator Stress From Rest to Contrast Medium to Adenosine Hyperemia for Fractional Flow Reserve Assessment.
 JACC Cardiovasc Interv.
 2016 Apr 25;9(8):757-767.
 (CONTRAST)